Riffaells/obsidian-spaced-repetition-recall/docs/docs/en/plugin-commands.md

 ---

-## Scheduling Commands
+## Scheduling CommandManager

 ### Postpone notes/cards

 Postpone items that are scheduled before today (not including today) to a future date.

 **How it works:**

 -   Only applies to items with retention >65%
 -   Reschedules items without updating review data
 -   Useful when you need a break or have too many overdue reviews

 **Available variants:**

 -   **Postpone notes**: Postpone only review notes
 -   **Postpone cards**: Postpone only flashcards
 -   **Postpone All**: Postpone both notes and cards

 **Usage:**

 1. Press Ctrl/Cmd + P
 2. Type "Postpone notes" or "Postpone cards"
 3. Items are automatically rescheduled

 **Important notes:**

 -   ⚠️ **Procrastination warning**: Use sparingly!
 "Tomorrow after tomorrow, how many tomorrows?"
 -   **Revert**: Restart Obsidian to restore previous schedule if unsatisfied
 -   **Persistence**: New schedule saves permanently after reviewing your first note/card

 **Validates:** Requirements 6.4